JordanMarr/jordanmarr.github.io/fsharp/thoth-json-net-intro/index.md

 ```

 The `orderItemDecoder` is the most simple.
 This function will decode each item in the "orderData/items" array.
 It has a single required field (that means we expect it to always exist in the json).
-The last parameter, `Decode.string` means that `get` will return a `string` value.
+The last parameter, `Decode.string`, is a built-in primitive decoder that will attempt to parse the json field as a `string`.
 You don't have to annotate `orderItemDecoder` with `: Decoder<OrderItem>`, but it can be helpful to add some strong typing while you are creating it.

 #### Shipment Decoder